Jay-m8/Youtube-Downloader/README.md

-    ✅ The script uses ffmpeg to turn the MP4 file downloaded from pytube into an actual MP3 ✅ Supports submitting multiple URLs to be processed but not in parallel (maybe soon) ✅ Has a nice user-friendly GUI
+    ✅ The script uses ffmpeg to turn the MP4 file downloaded from pytube into an actual MP3 ✅ Supports submitting multiple URLs to be processed but not in parallel (maybe soon) ✅ Has a nice user-friendly GUI to select download destination

 <h2> Installation </h2>